judasgutenberg/Esp8266_RemoteControl/documentation/writing_reports.md

 ## Supported Types

--   text
+-   text: any sort of string data
--   number
+-   number: a numeric value
--   select
+-   select: if a values parameter is included and it is a valid SQL expression, a dropdown pre-populated with results from the query is provided.
--   checkbox
+-   checkbox: a checkbox in the UI or true/false values
--   bool
+-   bool: a set of radio buttons in the UI for true/false values
--   hidden
+-   hidden: no UI item support is supplied in the form, but a default value can be sent from the form
--   read_only
+-   read_only: a visible element is provided in the form that cannot be changed
--   file
+-   file:  a file can be uploaded to the file system with a reference to it placed in the database
--   password
+-   password: an obfuscated form item
--   json
+-   json:  a JSON object
--   many-to-many
+-   many-to-many: a form item that allows several items from another table to be linked to our form item

 ## Range